-- 17.3.1 Pursuant to the Ontario Heritage Act Council may by by-law, and in consultation with the municipal heritage committee, if one has been established: - a) Designate properties to be of cultural heritage value or interest; - Define the municipality, or any area or areas within the municipality as an area to be examined for designation as a heritage conservation district; and - Designate the municipality, or any area or areas within the municipality, as a heritage conservation district. - 16.02.917.3.2 Council shall protect and enhance the distinguishing qualities and character of cultural heritage landscapes. - 16.02.1017.3.3 In accordance with Section 27 of the Ontario Heritage Act, the The municipal clerk shall maintain a register of all property heritage properties which will include properties that have been designated under Part IV and Part V of the Ontario Heritage Act.
-This register may also contain properties that have heritage conservation easements placed upon them, and properties that are have not been or cannot be designated, but which are considered by Council municipal council considers to be of cultural heritage value or interest. - 17.3.4 Pursuant to Section 28 of the Ontario Heritage Act the municipality may establish a Municipal Heritage Committee to advise and assist council on matters related to Parts IV or Part V of the Act.
-Council may wish to expand the role of the committee to advise and assist Council on other matters of cultural heritage conservation. - 17.3.5 Council shall not permit development and site alteration on adjacent lands to protected heritage property except where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved. - 16.02.1117.3.6 Council participate, wherever feasible, in the conservation of cultural heritage resources by conserving and mitigating impacts to allshall encourage the protection of public views and sightlines to significant cultural heritage resources, when undertaking public worksthrough the development of area-specific community design guidelines. - 16.09.12 Council may conserve the integrity of archaeological resources by adopting zoning by-laws under section 34(1) 3.3 of the Planning Act S.O.1996, to prohibit any land use activities, and the erection of buildings and structures which is a site of a significant archaeological resource.
+- 17.3.1 Pursuant to the Ontario Heritage Act Council may by by-law, and in consultation with the municipal heritage committee, if one has been established: - a) Designate properties to be of cultural heritage value or interest; - b) Define the municipality, or any area or areas within the municipality as an area to be examined for designation as a heritage conservation district; and - c) Designate the municipality, or any area or areas within the municipality, as a heritage conservation district. - 17.3.2 Council shall protect and enhance the distinguishing qualities and character of cultural heritage landscapes. - 17.3.3 The municipal clerk shall maintain a register heritage properties which will include properties that have been designated under Part IV and Part V of the Ontario Heritage Act, and properties that have not been or cannot be designated but municipal council considers to be of cultural heritage value or interest. - 17.3.4 Pursuant to Section 28 of the Ontario Heritage Act the municipality may establish a Municipal Heritage Committee to advise and assist council on matters related to Parts IV or Part V of the Act.
+Council may wish to expand the role of the committee to advise and assist Council on other matters of cultural heritage conservation. - 17.3.5 Council shall not permit development and site alteration on adjacent lands to protected heritage property except where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved. - 17.3.6 Council shall encourage the protection of public views and sightlines to significant cultural heritage resources, through the development of area-specific community design guidelines. - 17.3.7 Council may designate, under the Ontario Heritage Act, one or more heritage conservation districts within the municipality. - 17.3.8 Prior to the designation of a heritage conservation district(s), Council: - a) Must have provisions and policies in an official plan pertaining to the establishment of heritage conservation districts; - b) Should pass a by-law defining an area or areas to be examined for future designation as a heritage conservation district(s); and, c) Should prepare a study for the area or areas to determine the feasibility of designation, the delineation of the district boundaries, an evaluation of the area's heritage character, and guidelines for future conservation and planning.